Sometimes the key to getting a lot done is to actually do nothing at all.

 Then the twisted part happened.
 “I know!
 I’ll write my post about not writing my post and how I shouldn’t write the post and just let it slip!”

 Hmmm… I think I just ruptured the fabric of the universe with that “logic.”
 So on that note, I’m gonna let this post slip.
 I’m not going to spend a bunch of time editing it.
 I won’t sit here for an hour thinking up a great action plan for my readers to take away.
 Nope.
-Just gonna stop writing, let it slip, and move on to some critical tasks I have to complete before I grab a beer and enjoy some time in front of the TV watching ungodly amounts of football.
+Just gonna stop writing, let it slip, and move on to some critical tasks I have to complete before I grab a beer and enjoy some sun on my patio.